|

 CPLD and the full range of Z80 I/O ports could be decoded, the

 I/O port range has been maintained for compatibility reasons.
+Since the emulation of the 80 column card

 is done using different display hardware than Memotech used in